Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - Interface is busier than MailerLite or Brevo

-- Webinar features only available on higher tiers
+- Webinar features only on higher tiers

 - Deliverability at 87% is middle of the pack